Joshua Hicks: International representative rowing

 In 2019 Hicks was again selected in the Australian men's sweep squad for the international representative season.
 In an effort to qualify the men's pair for the 2020 Olympics, selectors broke up the world champion four into other boats.
 At the World Rowing Cup II in Poznan Hicks was seated at three behind Turrin in the Australian eight which rowed to 5th place.
 At WRC III in Rotterdam Hicks rowed with Sam Hardy in the number two Australian pair finishing in 7th place whilst Hill and Turrin took gold in the number one Australian coxless pair.
 Hicks and Hardy were selected to race Australia's coxless pair at the 2019 World Rowing Championships in Linz, Austria.
 The pair were looking for a top eleven finish at the 2019 World Championships to qualify for the Tokyo Olympics.
 They were second in their heat, won their quarter-final and placed second in their semi-final, thereby qualifying the boat for Tokyo 2020.
 In the A-final they finished in third place behind the dominant Sinković brothers and took the bronze medal.

 At Tokyo in 2021 Hicks and Hardy dominated their heat powering though the Italians by the 1000m mark.
 Their fourth place in the semi-final caused them to miss the cut for the A final and in the B final the next day they again finished fourth to conclude their Olympic regatta performance in overall tenth place.
 Full details.

+In March 2023 Hicks was again selected in the Australian senior men's sweep-oar squad for the 2023 international season.
+At the Rowing World Cup II in Varese Italy, Hicks raced in the Australian men's eight.
+In the final after a slow start they rowed through most of the field and took second place and a silver medal.
+At 2023's RWC III in Lucerne, Hicks moved from the bow into the two seat of the Australian men's eight.
+In the final they rowed stroke for stroke with their fancied Great Britain rivals but then moved away at the 1000m mark and held on for a gold medal victory.
+For the 2023 World Rowing Championships in Belgrade Serbia, the Australian men's eight was left unchanged and Hicks again raced in the two seat.
+They won their heat powering past the USA eight who had headed them at the 1000m mark.
+In the A final Australia and Great Britain traded the lead over the first 1000m, but beyond that point the result mirrored that of 2022 with Great Britain exerting dominance by the 1500m, fighting off a fast finishing Dutch eight who took silver and leaving the Australians with the bronze for the second successive year.